seoyeon-p/MixUp-Guided-by-AUM-and-Saliency-Map/README.md

 ## Data Categorization
 In our proposed method, we first measure AUMs of all training samples to categorize datasets into easy-to-learn and hard-to-learn/ambiguous.
-Below we provide an example script for measuring AUM for SNLI on BERT.
+Below we provide an example script for measuring AUM for QQP on BERT.

 ```
 export DEVICE=0
 export MODEL="bert-base-uncased"  # options: bert-base-uncased, roberta-base
-export TASK="SNLI"  # options: SNLI, MNLI, QQP, TwitterPPDB, SWAG, HellaSWAG
+export TASK="QQP"  # options: SNLI, MNLI, QQP, TwitterPPDB, SWAG, HellaSWAG
 export MAX_SEQ_LENGTH=512

 if [ $MODEL = "bert-base-uncased" ]; then